When married life becomes rocky…

 The funny thing is, no one will understand.
 So, the best policy is to stay quiet. .
 (Remember, that “you are a raiment for each other” – which means, to conceal each other’s flaws from public eye.
 People may condemn you for your silence, but in fact, you are mostly on your own here.)

-Usually, the coutumblr_mcj6e9stcf1rovmtbo1_500ple knows that they’ve decided to ‘bear with it’ and stay together through thick and thin.
+Usually, the couple knows that they’ve decided to ‘bear with it’ and stay together through thick and thin.
 Some couples face this situation early in marriage, others, much later in life.
 Some feel it during most parts of their lives and just learn to live with it.

 As Greg Chapel mentions in his book Four Seasons of Love.
 One’s love life with one’s partner has its own seasons.
 When you have the ‘spring’ season of passion and love, you also get the autumn and severe winter’s cold season.
 How do you ‘weather’ that time in your relationship?
 You don’t just get up and walk away.
 You learn to weather the storms as smoothly as you can.
 Knowing, that there is a spring coming in the near future.